Bethel Elementary School 2024-2025

 BIRTH CERTIFICATES FOR KINDERGARTEN STUDENTS

 North Carolina law requires that kindergarten students be five years of age on or before August 31st.
-North Carolina General Statue G.S.
+North Carolina General Statute G.S.
 115C-364 requires the parent or guardian of any child presented for admission for the first time to a school to furnish (i) a certified copy of the child’s birth certificate, which shall be furnished by the register of deeds of the county having on file the record of the birth of the child, or other satisfactory evidence of date of birth, as provided in Article 4 of Chapter 130A of the General Statutes and (ii) a certificate of immunization as required by G.S.
 130A-152.

 CHILD CUSTODY